-2.1 Dependencies among Integration Profiles
+755 2.1 Dependencies among Integration Profiles

 Dependencies among IHE Integration Profiles exist when implementation of one integration profile is a prerequisite for achieving the functionality defined in another integration profile.
-Figure 2-1 provides a graphical view of the dependencies among IHE IT Infrastructure integration profile(s) upon which it depends.
+Figure 2-1 provides a graphical view of the dependencies among IHE IT Infrastructure Integration Profiles.
+The arrows in the figure point from a given integration profile to the

+760 integration profile(s) upon which it depends.
 Table 2-1 defines these dependencies in tabular form.